mfornace/nupack-docs-dev/sources/design.md

 ## Specify hard constraints

-Hard constraints are specified between domains.
-The hard constraints for a design job are specified as a list, for example:
+[Hard constraints](definitions.md#hard-constraints) for a design job are specified as a list, for example:

 ```python
 # specify domains